kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

 - Block Drift, but allow Expiration
 - Fully Block Drift && Expiration, but allow consolidation to occur
 - Block Drift && Expiration, but allow emptiness
-- Limit Drift && Expirationn while allowing agressive but not unbounded consolidationn
+- Limit Drift && Expiration while allowing agressive but not unbounded consolidation
 - Allow Cost Saving operations only on weekends.